-As the onset of COVID-19 continues to impact communities around the world, we have made the decision to take our training online with the help of our already robust nursery curriculum.
+The COVID-19 pandemic has almost faded away around the world.
+We have started the offline sessions with the help of our already robust Nursery curriculum.
 One of the most significant strengths of Ekam is our ongoing commitment to ensuring our nursery curriculum reflects current educational trends.
 It is a huge task to ensure the curriculum that we produce is of the highest standard and is based on the most current research and best practices in education.
 We have a team of educators working on curriculum development and enhancement who work determinedly to bring the best to the students and the community as a whole.
 There has been a lot of research done and finally after some changes we have been able to bring our interactive online classes.
 Our belief is that education is the strongest tool that can positively impact our future.

 Ekam Educational Concepts

 In today’s formal teaching the trend is to encourage a lot of creativity, supported with a balance between achievement and improvement.
 They are based on pedagogical patterns and futuristic approaches defining the best teaching methods.
 Ekam uses teaching methods, best practices, and materials that are age-appropriate, suitable, and competent with respect to the characteristic of the students and the type of learning they are supposed to get.
 The design and selection of teaching methods take into account the nature of the subject matter as well as how students learn.